alcf-lidar/alcf-lidar.github.io/documentation/supported_alcs/index.md

 ### Lufft CHM 15k

+**Type:** `chm15k`

 Lufft CHM 15k uses near-infrared wavelength of 1064 nm.
 The instrument stores backscatter in NetCDF files, which can be used directly with the ALCF commands `alcf auto lidar` and `alcf lidar` without conversion.

+### CALIPSO/CALOP

+**Type:** `caliop`

+CALIOP is the spaceborne lidar on board of the CNES-NASA satellite CALIPSO.
+ALCF supports lidar simulation of a spaceborne lidar at 532 nm, i.e. it can produce simulated backscatter profiles from atmospheric model data.
+Therefore, this lidar type can be used with `alcf simulate` and `alcf auto model`, but not with `alcf lidar` or `alcf auto lidar`.